cmoussa1/cs236-project/README.md

 ```

 This is helpful, but we want to sort these key-value pairs by revenue and not
 by key.
+We also might be interested in enriching the data in formats _besides_
-So, the repository contains another script written in Python that is
+just by month-year.
+So, the repository contains another script written in Python
-responsible for sorting the key-value pairs.
+that is responsible for sorting the key-value pairs, both in the initial format
+required by the project in addition to a couple of other interesting orders.

 The script parses the output file line-by-line and creates a key-value pair for
 each month/year-to-revenue pair: